ICHD classification and diagnosis of migraine: Migraine with aura

-Migraine with aura represents a distinct neurological disorder characterized by recurrent headaches preceded or accompanied by sensory disturbances, commonly referred to as auras.
-These transient symptoms, typically manifesting as visual abnormalities like flashing lights or zigzag lines, serve as distinctive precursors to the ensuing headache.
-Other sensory experiences, including tingling, numbness, difficulty speaking, or temporary alterations in hearing or smell, may also occur during the aura phase.

-The pathophysiology of migraines with aura is multifaceted, involving a complex interplay of genetic predispositions, environmental influences, and intricate neurobiological mechanisms.
-While the precise etiology remains elusive, the condition significantly impacts affected individuals, necessitating a comprehensive and tailored approach to its management.

-Clinical management strategies for migraines with aura encompass both preventive measures and acute treatments.
-Lifestyle modifications, such as adherence to regular sleep patterns, effective stress management, and identification of trigger factors, constitute integral components of a holistic therapeutic approach.
-Preventive medications may be prescribed for those experiencing recurrent or severe episodes, while acute treatments, often involving analgesics and specific migraine medications like triptans, aim to alleviate symptoms during active migraine episodes.

-Collaboration between healthcare professionals and individuals affected by migraines with aura is imperative for the development of personalized treatment plans.
-Maintaining a meticulous migraine diary facilitates the tracking of symptom patterns, identification of triggers, and evaluation of intervention efficacy.
-Early recognition of prodromal symptoms further enables timely and targeted interventions, potentially mitigating the severity of ensuing headaches.
+The aura usually precedes the headache phase, but can continue during the headache as well.
+Most individual experience a visual aura: 90% of people who experience auras have visual disturbances at least sometimes.
+Pins and needles are the second-most common aura symptom, often affecting one side of the body.
+Speech disturbances are not always easy to pin down, but can include aphasia (struggling to find words or formulate sentences).

+When an individual experiences multiple aura symptoms, they often succeed each other.
+The first one is often visual, followed by sensory and finally speech.
+Motor symptoms, when present, can last more than 60 minutes.

 Migraine with brainstem aura

-Migraine with brainstem aura (abbreviated MBA; aka basilar artery migraine, basilar migraine, basilar-type migraine) is a subtype of migraine with aura in which symptoms clearly originate from the brainstem, but no motor weakness.
+Migraine with brainstem aura (abbreviated MBA; basilar artery migraine, basilar migraine, basilar-type migraine) is a subtype of migraine with aura in which symptoms clearly originate from the brainstem, but no motor weakness.
 When motor symptoms are present, the subtype is coded as 1.2.3 Hemiplegic migraine.
 Originally the terms basilar artery migraine or basilar migraine were used but, since involvement of the basilar artery is unlikely, the term migraine with brainstem aura is preferred in ICHD-3 beta.
 There are typical aura symptoms in addition to the brainstem symptoms during most attacks.
 Many patients who have attacks with brainstem aura also report other attacks with typical aura and should be coded for both 1.2.1 Migraine with typical aura and 1.2.2 Migraine with brainstem aura.
 Many of the symptoms like dysarthria, vertigo, tinnitus, hypoacusis, diplopia, ataxia and decreased level of consciousness may occur with anxiety and hyperventilation, and therefore are subject to misinterpretation.
 Serious episodes of migraine with brainstem aura can lead to stroke, coma, and death.
 Using triptans and other vasoconstrictors as abortive treatments for migraine with brainstem aura is contraindicated.
 Abortive treatments for migraine with brainstem aura address vasodilation and restoration of normal blood flow to the vertebrobasilar territory to restore normal brainstem function.